 A bullet fired from a gun has very high kinetic energy due to which it can easily penetrate any object.
 This is because of the large amount of velocity possessed by the bullet.

 A flying airplane has a very high amount of kinetic energy because not only does it has a large mass, but it also has a very high velocity.
 Both these figures result in heightened kinetic energy of the airplane when it is flying.
 This is the reason why airplanes are able to fly high.

 6. Walking & Running

 When walking or running, we possess some amount of kinetic energy.
 This is why we feel comparatively warm while running or after walking some distance.
 Sweat is the result of the heat produced by our body due to running.
 While walking or running, there is a conversion of chemical energy into kinetic energy.

 The moving bicycles possess kinetic energy.
-The mechanism behind it is that when we start pedalling, we are converting our energy into the mechanical form, which is initially the potential energy and ultimately is converted into kinetic energy due to the motion of the wheels.
-More the velocity more will be the kinetic energy.
+The mechanism behind it is that when we start pedaling, we are converting our body’s energy into mechanical form, which is initially the potential energy and ultimately converted into kinetic energy due to the motion of the wheels.
+The more the velocity more will be the kinetic energy.
 In order to stop the bicycle, we need to apply the brakes, opposite to the force, in order to decelerate the bike and get back to zero energy.